TooTallNate/node-iTunes/README.md

 a lot of it though!).

-If you come across a property or function that is missing from `node-iTunes` that you would like to use, then please open an Issue requesting it.
+If you come across a property or function that is missing from `node-iTunes` that you would like to use, then please open an Issue requesting it and it will be a priority.